dinisurunisal/Suicide-Risk-Prediction-Project/Backend/README.md

 Patient account creating, deleting, updating and retrieving all done Doctor class makings are done

-have to create doctor apis
+have to create doctor apis, patient records, Authentication system
-patient records

-Authentication system